How to Declare

 - Write your Cornerstone Essay (minimum 3 pages) explaining why you chose your Area of Concentration.
 Please view below the guidelines, a sample Cornerstone Essay, and our set of pre-writing exercises to help you get started:

 - Leave your proposal with an SA to read.
-S/he will let you know if any revisions are necessary.
+They will let you know if any revisions are necessary.
 When the proposal is in finished form it can be uploaded to your SFACT COS and approved by the SA.

 Finding your Faculty Advisor